valchkou/cassandra-driver-mapping/README.md

 ```
 You don't need to use this API unless you have reasons.
 Such as unittests or if you want to gain few milliseconds on the first use
-you may want to invoke the synchronization on the application start up.
+you may want to invoke the synchronization on the application start up instead.

 As the project is evolving sometimes there is need to refactor entity, add or delete properties and indexes.
 Again this all taken care automatically but with certain restrictions.